Intelligent-Mirror-IM/Back-end-Server-side-PI-/README.md

 ## Features

 - **Secure Authentication**: User passwords are securely hashed using bcryptjs.
+- **Firebase Authentication**: Support for Firebase Authentication with Google, Email, and other providers.
 - **Google OAuth Integration**: Support for authentication with Google accounts.
 - **Google Calendar API**: Integration with Google Calendar for managing events.
 - **User Session Tracking**: Global user tracking across the application using singleton pattern.